snipe/snipe-it/README.md

 It is built on [Laravel 4.1](http://laravel.com) and uses the [Sentry 2](https://github.com/cartalyst/sentry) package.

-This project is being actively developed (at what seems like breakneck speed sometimes!)
-We're still in alpha release, so this is NOT recommended for production use yet, as many more things will likely change before v1.0-stable is ready - but we're [releasing quite frequently](https://github.com/snipe/snipe-it/releases). ([Check out the live demo here](http://snipeitapp.com/demo.php).)
+This project is being actively developed (at what seems like breakneck speed sometimes!), and we're [releasing quite frequently](https://github.com/snipe/snipe-it/releases). ([Check out the live demo here](http://snipeitapp.com/demo.php).)

 __This is web-based software__.
 This means there there is no executable file (aka no .exe files), and it must be run on a web server and accessed through a web browser.
 It runs on any Mac OSX, flavor of Linux, as well as Windows.

+# Requirements

+- PHP 5.4 or later
+- MCrypt PHP Extension

 ### Bug Reports & Feature Requests